cspades/predi-home/README.md

 A Cloud AI-driven embedded system that learns the discretized time-series state trajectory of a smart home to predict and autonomously operate various features included within the smart home via imitation/behavioral learning on human-computer/appliance interactions to improve the lifestyle and productivity of the resident(s) of the smart home.

-In particular, a neural net or random forest trains on the time-domain state trajectory of the controllable features of the smart home, and periodically (depending on the periodicity or frequency bandwidth of the learned trajectory) updates the autonomous smart home controller to reflect changes in the predicted state trajectory or autonomous policy of the smart home, with minimal guidance from or interaction with the resident(s) of the smart home.
+In particular, a neural net or XGBoost trains on the time-domain state trajectory of the controllable features of the smart home, and periodically (depending on the periodicity or frequency bandwidth of the learned trajectory) updates the autonomous smart home controller to reflect changes in the predicted state trajectory or autonomous policy of the smart home, with minimal guidance from or interaction with the resident(s) of the smart home.
 To control or limit the predictive autonomy of the smart home, an unsupervised algorithm (i.e., a dynamic k-means classifier) will classify and differentiate the training dataset of the imitation learning algorithm in order to group together approximately equivalent trajectories into classes of activities that can be flexibly activated or deactivated in the training of the smart home controller.

 ## Project Objectives